We are accepting new patients!

 Q: What happens in a custody evaluation?

 The evaluator may request your written consent to obtain school and health records, social service and police information, and any other documents that contribute to a complete understanding of the family.
-The evaluator may wish to talk with some of these people in order to understand how others see the issues.
+The evaluator may wish to talk with some of these people (also known as collaterals) in order to understand how others see the issues.

-Psychological testing may be required when information about each parent’s emotional and mental status would be helpful to the judge.
-Your attorney or the judge may request testing or the evaluator may determine the necessity for such testing.
-A psychological evaluation is conducted by a qualified psychologist.
-The psychologist will want to talk with each parent and may administer several tests.
-You can ask the evaluator to tell you more about the kind of psychological evaluation that is being requested.
-Again, there is additional costs associated with testing; however it my be deemed important to the evaluation process.
+Psychological testing may be required when information about each parent’s emotional and mental status would be helpful to the judge or attorneys.
+Your attorney, Custody Master or the Judge may request testing or the evaluator may determine the necessity for such testing.
+A psychological evaluation is conducted by a qualified clinician at Center Street Center.
+The clinician will want to talk with each parent and may administer several tests.
+You can ask the evaluator to tell you more about the kind of evaluation that is being requested.
+Again, there is additional costs associated with testing; however it may be deemed important to the evaluation process.

 Q: Who is the custody evaluator?

 A: The custody evaluators at MCES are all Licensed clinicians and are members of the AFCC.
 In addition to our mental health and psychological training, our custody evaluators are familiar with the laws in the Commonwealth of Pennsylvania, have expertise in the divorce process and its effects on your family, and have an understanding of child development issues and the needs of your child(ren).
 You should be comfortable with the evaluator and feel free to ask questions about their qualifications, training and experience.

 Q: How can I prepare for the evaluation?